// 01 · ENGAGEMENT TYPES

 Sprint Diagnostic

-See also: Engagement structures → · Target Operating Model →
+See also: Field guide: 90-day Diagnostic → · Target Operating Model →

 Fractional Chief Growth Officer also: Fractional CGO

-A part-time, senior commercial leader embedded inside the executive team of a PE-backed or growth-stage B2B SaaS business.
+A part-time, senior commercial leader embedded inside the executive team of a PE- or VC-backed growth-stage B2B SaaS business.
 Owns commercial architecture, partner-led growth and the design of how revenue compounds.
 Distinct from a fractional CRO, which owns the revenue number and the sales team.

 See also: Field guide: Fractional CGO →